Monica Gunning: Biography

 Gunning was born in Jamaica in 1930.
 She moved to New York City at age 18.
-There, she studied at the City University of New York.
+There, she studied at the City College of New York.

 Her first book of poetry for children, Not a Copper Penny in Me House: Poems from the Caribbean, was published in 1993, with illustrations by Frané Lessac.
 The anthology of 15 poems about Jamaican culture received a commendation from the Américas Awards for children's and young adult literature.

 Subsequent works included Under the Breadfruit Tree: Island Poems (1998) and America, My New Home (2004).
 Gunning brings her own experience as both a child in Jamaica and a young immigrant to the United States to her work.

 Her 2004 book about a girl and her mother dealing with homelessness, A Shelter in Our Car, was developed in collaboration with the Homeless Children's Network in San Francisco.
 It received a Skipping Stones Honor Award in 2005 and an honorable mention from the Gustavus Myers Outstanding Book Awards in 2004.

 A Shelter in Our Car was adapted into a children's musical by the New York theater company Making Books Sing in 2007.

 Gunning also holds a master's in education from Mount St. Mary's College in Los Angeles and has studied at the University of Guadalajara.
 She had a long career as an elementary school educator, working for many years as a bilingual teacher in Los Angeles and teaching English as a second language.
 She was also a training teacher at the University of Southern California and the University of California, Los Angeles.